veillette/physics-book/contents/ch16SimpleHarmonicMotion.md

 simplest oscillatory systems. **Simple Harmonic Motion** (SHM) is the name given to oscillatory motion for a system where the net force can be described by Hooke’s law, and such a system is called a **simple harmonic oscillator**.
-If the net force can be described by Hooke’s law and there is no **<em>
-damping</em> (by friction or other non-conservative forces), then a simple harmonic oscillator will oscillate with equal displacement on either side of the equilibrium position, as shown for an object on a spring in [[Figure 1]](#Figure1).
+If the net force can be described by Hooke’s law and there is no **damping**  (by friction or other non-conservative forces), then a simple harmonic oscillator will oscillate with equal displacement on either side of the equilibrium position, as shown for an object on a spring in [[Figure 1]](#Figure1).
 The maximum displacement from equilibrium is called the **amplitude**  $$X $$ .
 The units for amplitude and displacement are the same, but depend on the type of oscillation.
 For the object on the spring, the units of amplitude and displacement are meters; whereas for sound oscillations, they have units of pressure (and other types of oscillations have yet other units).
 Because amplitude is the maximum displacement, it is related to the energy in the oscillation.

 <div class="note" data-has-label="true" data-label="" markdown="1">
 <div class="title">